ballerina-attic/module-ballerinax-jira.servicedesk/src/jira.servicedesk/Module.md

 # Module Overview

-This module allows you to access the Jira Service Desk's REST API through ballerina.
-The Jira Service Desk connector can be used to manage your service desks by executing the supported CRUD (create, read, update, delete) operations on the issues, projects, customers and organizations.
+This module allows you to access the Jira Service Desk's REST API through Ballerina.
+The Jira Service Desk connector can be used to manage your service desks by executing the supported CRUD (create, read, update, delete) operations on the issues, projects, customers, and organizations.

 ## Compatibility